D38 Deliberates: A Community Engagement Opportunity

 LPSD Finance Audit Results

 Lewis-Palmer School District’s credit rating is again Aa2 which is above the nationwide school district median.
 Moody’s Investors Service, an independent credit rating agency, judged LPSD’s financial position as very strong exhibiting sound financial management.
+More information is available in Moody's Report.

 Not Receiving BCES Emails??